muscbridge/PyDesigner/README.md

 Completion of this step will ready your system for dMRI processing.
 Let's go!

 ## Running PyDesigner
 PyDesigner is easy to run on a subject.
 Ensure that all your DICOMS are converted to NifTi files and that all diffusion series have a valid `.json` file.
-Switch to the appropriate conda environment; run `conda activate deep` if you followed this guide.
+Switch to the appropriate conda environment; run `conda activate dmri` if you followed this guide.
 Then, for any given subject, call:
 ```
 python pydesigner.py \
 --denoise \